GIFT: Group-Relative Implicit Fine-Tuning Integrates GRPO with DPO and UNA: Background Methods in Detail

 \subsection{UNA}

-One limitation in DPO is that it can only utilize pairwise dataset, while other format dataset cannot be utilized.
-In addition, the pairwise preference data provide less information compared with detailed information provided by reward mode.
-UNA extends DPO to pointwise dataset composed of (prompt, response, reward), i.e., $(x, y, r)$.
-In particular, UNA discovers that Equation \ref{eq: UNA reward} is also a special optimal implicit reward function for the RL objective in Equation \ref{eq: RL objective} based on DPO's implicit function in Equation \ref{eq: DPO equation} \cite{wang2025unaunifyingalignmentsrlhfppo}.
+One limitation of DPO is that it can only utilize pairwise datasets, while other data formats cannot be leveraged.
+In addition, the pairwise preference data provide less information compared with the detailed information provided by a reward model.
+UNA extends DPO to pointwise datasets composed of (prompt, response, reward), i.e., $(x, y, r)$.
+In particular, UNA discovers that Equation~\ref{eq: appendix UNA reward} is also a special optimal implicit reward function for the RL objective in Equation~\ref{eq: appendix RL objective} based on DPO's implicit function in Equation~\ref{eq: appendix DPO equation}~\cite{wang2025unaunifyingalignmentsrlhfppo}:

-Because the annoying intractable $Z(x)$ has been removed, UNA can expanded DPO to different types of signals rather than only pairwise signals.
-Eventually, the LLM policy is optimized through the MSE between implicit and explicit reward model as shown in Equation \ref{eq: UNA loss}.
+Because the intractable $Z(x)$ has been removed, UNA can expand DPO to different types of signals rather than only pairwise signals.
+Eventually, the LLM policy is optimized through the MSE between implicit and explicit reward models as shown in Equation~\ref{eq: appendix UNA loss}.